hidelab/iceberg/README.md

 (using `-P` like this will cause the job to run on the hidelab node if it is available, otherwise it will run on the general queue)

+## What jobs do I have?

+`qstat -u $USER` will tell you about the jobs that are either running or waiting to run.
+If a job has already finished, it won't appear in this list.

 ## Iceberg Shared Storage